abhisakh/Event_API/README.md

 **Category**: Event Model - Serialization (With Data)

-**Purpose**: Validates Event model serialization with RSVPs and ensures accurate attendee filtering.
+**Purpose**: Validates tracking calculations for event RSVPs without interacting with DB engines.

 **What It Tests**:
 - ✅ `to_dict()` correctly processes RSVP relationships